Skip to Main Content

 Program Overview

 Philosophy concerns itself with fundamental problems.
-Some are abstract and deal with the nature of truth, justice, value, and knowledge; others are more concrete, and their study may help guide conduct or enhance understanding of other subjects.
+Some are abstract and deal with the nature of truth, justice, value, and knowledge; others are more concrete, and their study may help guide or enhance understanding of other subjects.
 Philosophy also examines the efforts of past thinkers to understand the world and people’s experiences.

 Although it may appear to be an assortment of disciplines, there are features common to all philosophical inquiry.
 These include an emphasis on methods of reasoning and how judgments are formed, criticizing and organizing beliefs, and the nature and role of fundamental concepts.